 Considerations in Vocational Rehabilitation

 When writing a plan for someone with diabetes, the VR counselor should consider several factors.
-First, it is important to maintain medical control of the diabetes through healthful diet, exercise, weight management, and use of medications.
+First, it is important to maintain medical control of the diabetes through healthy eating, exercise, weight management, and use of medications.
 Therefore, these factors are key pieces of the rehabilitation plan.

 A customer might need a flexible work schedule with frequent breaks to accommodate snacks and meals as well as insulin injections that are necessary to maintain proper blood sugar levels.
 Frequent breaks also may be needed to accommodate common functional limitations, such as low stamina.
-When discussing job options, the VR counselor and customer should not consider jobs with irregular hours, long hours of work without breaks, and irregular physical exertion.
+When discussing job options, the VR counselor and customer should consider the impact of jobs with irregular hours, long hours of work without breaks, and irregular physical exertion.
 Also, when discussing possible jobs, the VR counselor and customer should remember that the long-term complications of diabetes might not be visible for many years.
 A good rehabilitation plan takes these factors into consideration.

 When the customer is deciding on an employment goal, the VR counselor should ask him or her to answer the following questions: